Modern Architecture in the U.S.

 "Detroit, lift up your weary head!" - Sufjan Stevens

-Detroit - The Murals of Diego Rivera at the Detroit Institute of Arts; once again, one of the world's masterpieces of art is in our own back yard.
+Detroit - The Detroit Industry Murals of Diego Rivera at the Detroit Institute of Arts.
+Once again, one of the world's masterpieces of art is in our own back yard.

 Detroit - If you love folk art and if you love signage, Detroit has both.
 Check out author David Clements' new book Talking Shops.